-Wells.
 A well, as seen in the upper right panel of Figure 4, is a preemption battle that firms at the top of their learning curves fight.
-Consider our leading example of a flat equilibrium with well ($\rho = 0.85$, $\delta = 0.0275$).27 Table 1 details firms' competitive positions at various points in time assuming that firm 1 leads and firm 2 follows.
+Consider our leading example of a flat equilibrium with well ($\rho = 0.85$, $\delta = 0.0275$).29 Table I details firms' competitive positions at various points in time, assuming that firm 1 leads and firm 2 follows.
 Having moved down the learning curve first, the leader has a lower cost and a higher prize than the follower.
-In the modal state (8,1) in period 8 the leader therefore charges a lower price and enjoys a higher probability of making a sale.
-In time the follower also moves down the learning curve and the leader's advantage begins to erode (see modal state (11,4) in period 16) and that if prices are measured in dollars, then the upper bound must be violated by more than a cent.
-Given that the homotopy algorithm solves the system of equations up to a maximum absolute error of about 10^{-12} , Figure 8 therefore almost certainly understates the extent of violations.
+In the modal state (8, 1) in period 8, the leader therefore charges a lower price and enjoys a higher probability of making a sale.
+In time the follower also moves down the learning curve and the leader's advantage begins to erode (see modal state (11, 4) in period 16) and eventually vanishes completely (see the modal state (17, 17) in period 64).
+The prizes reflect this erosion.
+The leader's prize is higher than the follower's in state (8, 1) (3.95 versus 2.20) but lower in state (11, 4) (1.16) versus 1.23).
+Although the leadership position is transitory, it is surely worth having.
+Both firms use price cuts in state (1, 1) in the hope of being the first to move down the learning curve.
+In the example, the prize of 6.85 justifies charging the price of 5.48 that is well below the marginal cost of 10.
+The well is therefore an investment in building competitive advantage.